patatman/OpenMDS/README.md

 # OpenMDS
 Open Media Download Station

-This is still very much a work in progress, including this readme, but it's intended use will be an all-in-one out-of-the-box Media Download Server with all bells and whistles.
+This is still very much a work in progress, including this readme, but it's intended use will be an all-in-one out-of-the-box Media Download Server for downloading and (Plex focused) serving media, with all bells and whistles.

 Think
 - Couchpotato